brenns10/brennan.io/links.md

   everywhere (especially in Python).
 - [Intro to MIPS Assembly][mips].
 Although I later learned this in EECS 314 (Computer Architecture), I first learned MIPS assembly from this great guide.
+- [Implementing Regular Expressions][regex]: A series of articles by Russ Cox.
+I consider this to be some of the best practical information out there about implementing regular expressions, that is still firmly rooted in theory.
 - [Python Challenge][py-chal].
 This is an excellent puzzle/riddle set for Python programmers.
 - [TI-Basic Developer][tibasicdev].
 At one point, this was one of my main